cpcdoy/rust-sbert/README.md

 - **distiluse-base-multilingual-cased**: Supported languages: Arabic, Chinese, Dutch, English, French, German,  Italian, Korean, Polish, Portuguese, Russian, Spanish, Turkish.
 Performance on the extended STS2017: 80.1

 ## Usage

+### Example

 The API is made to be very easy to use and enables you to create a sentence embedding very simply.

-Load SBert model with weights:
+Load SBert model with weights by specifying the directory of the model:

 ```Rust
 let mut home: PathBuf = env::current_dir().unwrap();